anykeyh/clear/README.md

 ```

-I recommend the 4th method in most of the cases ;-)
+I recommend the 4th method in most of the cases you will faces.
+Simple to write and easy to read !

 ### Migration

-Clear offer a migration system.
-Migration class must be named with a number at the end, to order them:
+Clear offers of course a migration system.

+Migration should have an `order` field set.
+This number can be wrote at the end of the class itself:

 ```crystal
 class Migration1